monsoonmaelstrom/book2/book2.md

 “Five days.
 I thought you were going to die,” he says softly and his voice sounds haunted.

 “For a while, I thought I might too,” I admit.
 It’s barely a whisper.
-I think that’s the closest I’ve actually ever come to dying, though I don’t tell Liam that.
+I think that’s the closest I’ve actually ever come to dying, although I don’t tell Liam that.

 “What happened?”